mellissa87/rtla/README.md

 * **rtla-logback**

-Logback plugin implementation that sends logs directly from Log4J interfaces to Kafka topic.
+Logback plugin implementation that sends logs directly from LOG4J interfaces to Kafka topic.

 * **rtla-rest**

-HTTP service that serves the data from Cassandra through REST API.
+HTTP(S) service that serves the data from Cassandra through REST API.

 * **rtla-simulator**